It’s September already? Here’s what’s going on this month.

 Each September, National Preparedness Month is observed as a reminder to #BeReady in case of natural disaster or emergency.
 Ready.gov recommends taking the following steps to prepare yourself and your household for the unexpected.

-Make a Plan Know what types of disasters are likely to happen in your area, and talk to your family about what everyone should do if disaster strikes.
+Know what types of disasters are likely to happen in your area, and talk to your family about what everyone should do if disaster strikes.
 Consider things like shelter, evacuation routes, emergency meeting places, and how you will communicate.
 Remember to practice your plan regularly.

 Build a Kit Ensure you have enough food, water, and supplies to last you for several days.
 Consider the needs of everyone in your household, such as special medicines or pet food.
 Keep a kit at home, at work, and in your car, and be sure to maintain and update your kit as needed.